Why is Teaching Online Safety so Important?

 If we achieve nothing else we must break this mindset.
 Be honest with yourself now; how often have you underestimated a child’s ability to do something or recognise words, tone of voice?
 Well if you think watching Thomas on youtube is always as innocent as it seems don’t watch this video.
 Yes this video can be found by following the links at the side of perfectly innocent videos.

 Right don’t get offended I have done the same with my daughter.
 How many of you know, have asked for, or even set up your children’s/teenagers online passwords and accounts?
 How many are then told to keep them secret?
 Confusing right?

 Many of the vulnerable young people I work with will go onto residential care placements or supported living relying to a greater or lesser extent on someone to manage their affairs.
 Will this include having, or being able to gain full access to their online identity?

 Their is one student I worked with who used to bring me his iPad to reset as he had forgotten his password.
 It would have been easy to ask him to share it with me, what to what potential cost in the future.
 This way every interaction could be used to reinforce the importance of remembering it.
 After a few months he gained the skills to unlock it himself and found a method to remember a password – not as complex as we’d like but better than being told he must tell someone his password.

-I would be interested to see how schools are allowing managed or supported access to potentially risky sites in relation to the new DFE measures to keep children safe on the internet.
-I find this well meaning piece of advice potentially dangerous.
+I would be interested to see how schools are allowing managed or supported access to potentially risky sites in relation to the new DFE measures to keep children safe on the internet (updated in January 2023) I find this well meaning piece of advice potentially dangerous.
 It is easy to keep our children safe in a bubble but we are educating for life outside school, for the future where we need strong advocates who will not be protected by filters.
 Do you know how to filter your 4G connection on your phone.
 We must balance the importance of safety with the ability to respond to new technology.
 Streetwise we used to call it.